-At Estia we understand that moving into aged care is a major investment – both financially and emotionally.
+At Estia Health we understand that moving into aged care is a major investment – both financially and emotionally.
 That’s why we take extra steps to ensure that the application process is as seamless as possible.

 Australia’s aged care system contains a few different fees, and not all fees necessarily apply to everyone.
 Centrelink will work out which fees apply to you through an income and assets assessment.

 1) A basic daily fee: Set by the Australian Government and covers the daily services provided by the home.
 The maximum daily fee is 85 per cent of the single basic age pension, and for some people this may be the only fee they are required to pay.

 2) Accommodation cost: The amount charged for a room.
 Some people will have their accommodation costs met in full or in part by the Australian Government.
 A range of payment options are available.

 3) A means-tested care fee: An additional contribution towards the cost of care, set by the Australian Government.

 4) Estia Plus: A range of additional services.
 Our staff will be able to provide a list of the services and associated costs.

 5) Pre-entry leave: Is a period of up to seven days prior to the agreed admission date where Estia may charge the daily fee (see point 1) to secure the room while it remains vacant.
 During this time, you’re free to personalise your room prior to admission.

 For help with understanding costs and eligibility to access respite care, chat to one of our experts who would be happy to guide you through the process.